rfrht/SignalSurge/README.md

 ![Amplifier performance](https://github.com/rfrht/SignalSurge/blob/main/others/bfp460-gain-fig.png)

 ## Maturity level / Status
+* Feb 19 - All parts inventoried and accounted for.
+Placed the board order
-* Feb 07: Bought the needed parts!
+* Feb 07 - Bought the needed parts!
 Previously:
 * Reached the "minimally lovable project" stage.
 * I think that with regards to the base components and schematic, this is pretty much it.